 Aluminum Profiles for Window Frame and Door Frame

-Door and Window Aluminium Profiles | Material
+Door and Window Aluminum Profiles | Material

-Door and Window Aluminium Profiles | Thickness
+Door and Window Aluminum Profiles | Thickness

-Door and Window Aluminium Profiles | Finishing
+Door and Window Aluminum Profiles | Finishing

 PVDF Finish: The coating is divided into 2-Coat and 3-Coat.
-The 2-Coat requires an average film thickness of at least 30 μm, and the 3-Coat require an average film thickness of at least 40 μm.
+The 2-Coat requires an average film thickness of at least 30 μm, and the 3-Coat requires an average film thickness of at least 40 μm.
 The coating on the decorative surface of the profile should be smooth and uniform, and no wrinkles are allowed. , flow marks, bubbling, cracks, etc. affect the defects used.